Hamdi Kayapınar: Police investigation

 A few days after the murder of Yaşar Sezer, in April 1998, Kayapınar was arrested together with his brother, Ümit Kayapınar, after the two confessed to the robbery of a hunting equipment shop.
 They served four months in prison.
 However, the police could not link them to Sezer's murder.

 In 2001, the Kayseri Police homicide department sought advice in Ankara from Robert W. Taylor, lecturer of criminal law at the University of North Texas, and his colleague Edward Huesken, on the matter of methods of investigation of serial killers.
-Further investigations revealed that the five attacks committed over the past two years were centered in a 10 km-long area along the canal.
+Further investigations revealed that the five attacks committed over the past two years were centred in a 10 km-long area along the canal.
 Police speculated that the perpetrator must have lived close to the canal and so know the area very well.
 Kayapınar was the only suspect from that area, who was absent during the 19 months when no crimes were committed.
 During this period, he had been in Çanakkale for his compulsory military service.
-He had been interrogated right after the wounding of police officer Duruş, but had been released due to lack of evidence.
+He had been interrogated right after the wounding of police officer Duruş but had been released due to lack of evidence.